Lichen sclerosus: Signs and symptoms

 Lichen sclerosus affecting an 82-year-old woman, showing an ivory white coloring in the vulva, and also stretching downward to the perineum (the so called 'figure of eight' distribution).

 Lichen sclerosus.
 70-year-old man; the 'figure of eight' distribution can be observed affecting the glans and ventral shaft.

 LSc can occur without symptoms.
 White patches on the affected area, itching, pain, dyspareunia (in genital LSc), easier bruising, cracking, tearing and peeling, as well as hyperkeratosis, are common symptoms in both men and women.
 In women, the condition most commonly occurs on the vulva and around the anus with ivory-white elevations that may be flat and glistening.
 In men, difficulty retracting the foreskin, tightening of the foreskin and episodes of 'thrush' or cystitis, prostatitis and urethritis may be accompanying features of the history.
 An acute presentation is paraphimosis, where the foreskin has become fixed in the retracted state and cannot be replaced.

 In males, the disease may present in several ways.
 Symptoms and signs may be subtle or florid.
 Lichenoid inflammation (creating 'waisting' or an 'hourglass' constrictive posthitis) and Zoonoid inflammation can be encountered and co-exist; Zoon's balanitis in the absence of LSc probably does not exist.

 Progressive tissue damage causes a waxy pallor, etiolated tissue and then frank sclerosis in the form of grey/white patches on the glans and foreskin.
 It also causes post-inflammatory hyperpigmentation and melanosis.

 Adhesions, partial or complete, sub coronal and trans coronal occur and the frenulum can become sclerotic and obliterated.
 Loss of dermal support creates telangiectasia and angiokeratomas.
 Progressive preputial sclerosis and narrowing (preputial stenosis), forming an 'indurated ring', which can make retraction more difficult or impossible (phimosis -'muzzling').
 Meatal stenosis, making it more difficult or even impossible to urinate, may also occur.

 In contrast to women, anal involvement in men is much less frequent.

 On the non-genital skin, the disease may manifest as porcelain-white spots with small visible plugs inside the orifices of hair follicles or sweat glands on the surface.
 Thinning of the skin may also occur.

 Psychological effect

 Distress due to the discomfort and pain of lichen sclerosus is normal, as are concerns with self-esteem and sex.
 Counseling can help.

 According to the US National Vulvodynia Association, which also supports women with lichen sclerosus, vulvo-vaginal conditions can cause feelings of isolation, hopelessness, low self-image, and much more.
 Some women are unable to continue working or have sexual relations, and may be limited in other physical activities.
 Depression, anxiety, and even anger are all normal responses to the ongoing pain LSc sufferers experience.
+Moreover, men also experience lowered quality of life, such as an impairment in daily activities and mental disturbances, albeit to a lower degree, since there are treatments that cure the disease more promptly.